Lesson 9: Market Research

 - Arrange classroom seating for teams of 4-5 students

-- Print one copy per team of Market Research - Activity Guide
+- Print one copy per team of the activity guide

 For the Students

 Attention, teachers!
 If you are teaching virtually or in a socially-distanced classroom, please read the full lesson plan below, then click here to access the modifications.

 Warm Up (5 min)

 Group: Have the students sit at their team tables.
 This will be the default seating arrangement for the rest of the unit.

 Prompt: Today we will be trying to learn more about the needs of the users of your app.
 One way that we can learn about our user's needs is by seeing how other apps are trying to meet them.
 Before we go look online, discuss with your group the types of apps you might expect to find.
 Be prepared to share.